ministryofjustice/cloud-platform-infrastructure/cloudformation/aws-account-baseline-templates/aws-iam-user-roles-groups/README.md

 * [Switching to an IAM Role](#Switching-to-an-IAM-Role)

 ### User Profiles
-The templates aws-iam-adminandgroups.yaml, aws-iam-adminandroles.yaml implement assume role permissionns for a group of aws accounts.
+The templates aws-iam-adminandgroups.yaml, aws-iam-adminandroles.yaml implement assume role permissions for a group of aws accounts.
 The roles and groups created by the templates are -
   - IAMAdminRole
   - BillingAdminRole
   - InfraAdminRole